Laser hair removal is one of the most in-demand beauty treatments among men and women.

 Myth 3: Do-it-yourself options produce the same results

 Yes, there are devices on the market for at-home laser hair removal.
 While this may seem like an inexpensive and convenient option, these devices aren’t as thorough or effective as professional laser treatments.
-The laser mechanics, skin typing and treatment techniques you learn during laser training can’t be learned with a DIY laser kit.
+The laser mechanics, skin typing and laser hair removal techniques you learn during laser training can’t be learned with a DIY laser kit.

 It’s possible this myth is still around, because people say laser hair removal used to be painful.
 Laser technology has come a long way since the treatment was first introduced.
 With modern machines, you experience minimal to no discomfort.
 Many clients say laser hair removal feels like a pinprick.